Rewind X — Security

 Overview

 Rewind X is designed as a non-custodial transaction safety layer.
 Funds are held by the smart contract under predefined rules.
-No individual or organization can access or redirect these funds.
+No individual or organization can access or redirect these funds under normal protocol operation.

 All transfers follow deterministic rules enforced by smart contracts.
 Reversibility is time-bounded and strictly controlled by the original sender.
 The protocol enforces all rules on-chain without reliance on off-chain execution or discretionary control.